-Contrary to popular belief the wedding prep is one of the most important shots to film when it comes to a wedding.
-The prep captures all the hectic, fast-paced anxieties and will provide a wonderful contrast to the reception shots.
+Contrary to popular belief the wedding prep is one of the most important shots to film when it comes to a wedding videography checklist.
+The prep shot list captures all the hectic, fast-paced anxieties and will provide a wonderful contrast to the reception shots.
 The prep video also includes all the transitions and beauty shots from the venue, to the landscape truly creating a divine narration.

 Get some shots of the venue being decorated, a shot with everything set, the soft lights, the empty aisles create and ambience with your videography.

 A wedding video is a story, and every story needs those long landscape shots and the exterior of the venue.
 When the couple hand selects a place, they want some video of location as well.

 Now the wedding has begun, and its good idea to get a few shots of people filling in the hall, getting to their seats, their happiness, the reactions, all the gasps and awes should be captured.

 The main event shot list has come, the bridal party needs all the attention, get extra shots if you want because you never know what will end up making the final cut, get them entering the location, holding up the bride’s train etc.

 Nothing can be missed in the ceremony video shot list; absolutely no mistakes allowed.
 You might need a multi-cam set up to get all the shots you want, so be prepared.
 Check the camera battery beforehand, set up the tripod get ready for the most challenging part of the entire wedding.

 Now that the ceremony is over and the true part has begun, here you will get the most wild-cards wedding videography checklist, so be prepared for this shot list.
 People are drunk and loose, and many mishaps or happy accidents can occur, always stay alert to get them on video.
 It’s not all dancing and eating though, there are some very meaningful scenes that take place too, and it’s your job to make them appear seamless and elegant.